 A HEALTHY DIET

-Feed unlimited good sweet hay from a hay rack and unlimited grass (never grass clippings).
+Feed unlimited good sweet hay from a hay rack or on the floor and feed unlimited grass if possible (never grass clippings).
+80% of their diet should be hay: 15% grass or greens.
 The best hay is coarse Timothy hay sold in long strands rather than chopped short.
 Alfalfa hay is too rich for adult rabbits.
+Rabbits prefer to eat their hay on the ground, though a rack is useful for keeping it clean (Prebble et al., 2015)

 Do not change your rabbit’s diet suddenly, even if the new food is an improvement (Lowe, 1988).
 Slowly mix a new food with an old food, changing slowly over several days.
 Talk to your vet if your rabbit is elderly.
 You can check here to see if your rabbit is getting too fat.